Zita Hüsing, Ph.D.

 Hello!
 I am a researcher-scholar-teacher in the field of American studies.

-I am currently working as a an Assistant Director of the Writing and Communications Program and Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology.
 This position focuses on teaching excellence and as a faculty member I also engage in research and academic service.

 Contact